canonical/open-documentation-academy/website/docs/howto/become-a-mentor.md

 ## Celebrating success and giving credit

-Public recognition builds a strong community around Canonical and rewards contributors for their hard work.
+Public recognition builds a strong community and rewards contributors for their hard work.

 ### Recognition framework

-Helping people to make their first contributions to open source projects, a key objective of the Open Documentation Academy is to recognize the value of such contributions in meaningful ways.
+Helping people to make their first contributions to open source projects is a key objective of the academy.
+Recognizing contributors' achievements and the value of their contributions is important, and should be done in meaningful ways, for example:

-As such, the mentors should recognize significant achievements in the following ways:
+- Highlighting the value of a contribution, and thanking the contributor, in the PR comments

-- Credit the participant in the project's release notes.
+- Crediting the participant in the project's release notes
-- Provide a certificate (created by the CODA team) that can be shared on social media.
+- Listing the contributor at the footer of the page they contributed to

 ## Additional resources